AjeshAjayan/csv-management/README.md

 * File Validation: Ensures only CSV files are uploaded.
 Non-CSV files are rejected to maintain data integrity and ensure correct processing.
 * Email and Password Validation: Enforces proper validation for email and password inputs to meet security and format standards for user authentication.

+## What could have done better?
+* Compressing and decompressing the CSV files for faster uploading.
+* Implement job queue to handle CSV files processing.
+* Make use of job queues to implement retrying the processing of CSV files, on failure.